wp-plugins/awesome-weather/readme.txt

 *   Hide stats: Hide the text stats like humidity, wind, high and lows, etc
 *   Background: URL to an image that will be used as the background of the entire widget
 *   Custom Background Color: Add a hex color to override the default colors
-*   Inline Styles: Add inline styles to your widget to float around text and whatever else
+*   Inline Styles: Add inline CSS styles to your widget to float around text and whatever else

 All weather data is provided by http://openweathermap.org and is cached for one hour.